a8kj7sea/JDA-AutoRoles/README.md

 # JDA-AutoRoles
-Granting members the role of a bot and the role of a member after checking whether the member is a bot or not
+Giving members the role of a bot and the role of a member after checking whether the member is a bot or not